isomerpages/csc-corp/_reach-us/Rent our Facility.md

 </style>

 <p>We currently operate on two premises - Civil Service College @ North Buona Vista Road and INN x CSC at Jurong Town Hall.</p>

+<b>Civil Service College @ North Buona Vista Road</b>
+<p>We have an extensive suite of facilities and services to meet your training or event needs.
+Over here, you can view our available rooms and rates, and contact us to make a booking.</p>